Ukraine denies Russian claim Kyiv sent drones to hit Kremlin

 There was no independent verification of the purported attack, which Russia authorities said occurred overnight but presented no evidence to support it.
 Questions also arose as to why it took the Kremlin hours to report the incident and why videos of it also surfaced later in the day.

-A video posted overnight on a local Moscow news Telegram channel, shot from across the river from the Kremlin, appeared to show smoke rising over the buildings.
-It wasn’t possible to ascertain its veracity.
-According to text accompanying the footage, residents of a nearby apartment building reported hearing bangs and seeing smoke around 2:30 a.m.
+A video posted overnight on a local Moscow news Telegram channel, shot across the river from the Kremlin, appeared to show smoke rising over the buildings.
+It wasn't possible to ascertain its veracity.
+According to text accompanying the footage, residents of a nearby apartment building reported hearing bangs and seeing smoke at about 2:30 a.m.

 People are also reading…

-Another video on social media, which looks to be taken from across Red Square, appears to show the moment a drone explodes in a flash of fire above the roof of the Senate Palace in the Kremlin, near a flagpole flying the Russian tricolor, with debris falling on the roof.
+Another video on social media, which looks to be taken from across Red Square, appears to show the moment a drone explodes in a flash of fire above the roof of the Senate Palace in the Kremlin, with debris falling on the roof.
 It also was not possible to independently verify this footage.

 President Volodymyr Zelenskyy, on an unannounced visit to Helsinki for talks with the leaders of five Nordic countries, denied any role.